Background Check

 Who initiates the background check?

 VPAA initiates background checks for all new faculty.
 The employment offer letter will include a statement indicating that the offer is contingent on the satisfactory outcome of a criminal background check.
-The notice in the offer letter should state:
+The notice should state:

 This offer of employment is contingent on the satisfactory outcome of a criminal background screening.
 Our vendor, HireRight, will contact you directly via email for the additional information needed to conduct this background check.
 This screening is standard practice at the university for all new faculty and staff hires.